by T H E S E R P E N T

 Death, I explained matter-of-factly.
 The end of the line.
 Massive necrosis.
 Express train to Boneburg.

 Eve turned the corpse over in her arms and looked up at me blankly.
 Death, she muttered thoughtfully.
 Death.
-Then her face inexplicably brightened as she saw blood trickling from the monkeys head.
+Then her face brightened as she saw blood trickling from the monkeys head.
 She dabbed at it with her finger, touched her tongue and barked gaily, Dinner?!

 Thats when it hit me like a ton of dark matter: Eve could see but she did not know what was going on around her.
 She was steeped in the amoral bliss of unselfconsciousness.
 Despite her more powerful brain, she lived the instinctive life of all the other animals, without discrimination or contemplation.
 Adam was doubtlessly the same.
-He could build and repair that vine-rope fence forever without ever once realizing that he could walk beyond it if he wanted to, take a vacation, see the sights.
+He would build and repair that vine-rope fence forever without ever once realizing that he could walk beyond it if he wanted to, take a vacation, see the sights.
 The consciousness of these two was not up to snuff for immortal beings.
 They would screw themselves into oblivion and never know the difference!
 But I would, and only I could put a stop to it.